Delivery is currently 3-10 working days

 Perimenopause is an understandably stressful time for most, with physical and mental symptoms leaving you feeling a bit topsy-turvy.
 When we’re stressed, levels of the hormone cortisol surge, putting our body into fight or flight mode.
 Thinking it’s in danger, our body starts to prioritise blood and oxygen flow to our vital organs, putting our skin right at the bottom of the pile.
 With fewer supplies to work with, skin is less able to look after itself, which can lead to dryness, irritation and breakouts.
 It’s easier said than done, but taking time to yourself, getting enough sleep and eating well will all help to minimise the effects of stress on your body, and therefore your skin.

 It isn’t as simple as men having male hormones and women having female ones, both have a combination.
 We know that during the perimenopause oestrogen levels drop, but hormones like testosterone are still very much present.
-This can lead to an increase in oil in the skin, which in turn triggers congestion and breakouts.
+This can lead to an increase in oil in the skin, which in turn triggers congestion and menopausal breakouts.
 Unlike the spots of your teenage years and 20s, these breakouts tend to be volcano-like, sitting angrily beneath the skin.
 Using ingredients like beta-hydroxy acids and retinoids will help to reduce blemishes and bring existing ones to the surface, while niacinamide can help reduce redness.
 It’s more important than ever to resist the urge to squeeze or pick at your spots.
-The wound healing function of our skin slows with age, meaning any breaks or marks left by prodding and poking will take longer to heal and fade.
+The wound healing function of our skin slows with age, meaning any breaks or marks left by prodding and poking will take longer to heal and fade, with increase likelihood of spot scars.

 It’s not all doom and gloom around the perimenopause and menopause, and the experience can actually feel quite freeing in parts, giving you a new lease of life.
 You might discover proper skincare for the first time, and be excited to try new things.
 Strong actives like alpha-hydroxy acids and retinoids, especially if new to you, can initially overwhelm the skin, leading to dehydration or irritation.
 Instead of throwing the kitchen sink at your complexion all at once, go slowly, introducing just one new product at a time and leaving gaps between applications to check for any reactions.